como-hacer-segura-raspberry-pi

 Tips for a Secure Raspberry Pi Installation

-When you embark on a project with a Raspberry Pi, one of the most important considerations is to ensure that your device is protected against potential security threats.
+When you embark on a project with a Raspberry Pi, one of the most important considerations is ensuring your device is protected against potential security threats.

-Depending on where you want to use it… if it’s a machine that’s in your home, there’s not much problem.
-But if you plan to use it as a server, or if you plan to place it in a public space for an IoT project, things change.
+Depending on where you want to use it… if it’s a machine at your home, it’s not a big problem.
+But if you plan to use it as a server, or if you plan to place it in a public space for an IoT project, that changes things.

-In this article, we will look at a series of tips to improve the security of your Raspberry Pi, making it more difficult for opportunistic individuals.
+In this article, we are going to see a series of tips to improve the security of your Raspberry Pi, trying to make it harder for opportunistic people.

-No installation is secure.
+No installation is completely secure.
 No matter how many tips I can give you.
-And the best advice is always to be cautious and take care of yourself.
+And the best advice is always to use common sense and be cautious.

-The first step towards a secure installation is to ensure that your Raspberry Pi has a strong password.
+The first step towards a secure installation is to make sure your Raspberry Pi has a strong password.

 To change the password, you can use the passwd command: